What Impacts Your Credit Score?Published on September 21, 2021 by CreditFresh

 Is it possible to put it off until you save a little cash to cover the expense?
 If the answer is yes, hold off on the purchase.

 As for your line of credit, it shouldn’t keep you company while you shop.
-It’s better used a financial safety net in unexpected emergencies.
+It’s better used as a financial safety net in unexpected emergencies.

 4. Closing Credit Cards and Lines of Credit